pinaire/auto_threshold_DCT/README.md

 # auto_threshold_DCT

-# denoises data with discrete cosign transform
+# the goal of this repository is to provide a discrete cosign transform algorithm that denoises data with an automatic estimated frequency threshold